 This is a very high conversion rate, not all of my freebies do as well, but I want to share this example because the landing page is super, super simple.
 It’s just a title, a small blurb that describes what people get, an image that shows the actual spreadsheet, and the signup form.

 It really can be this simple and the thing about a landing page is that you want to make it as simple as possible for people to take action and sign up.
 Don’t confuse your audience by adding any other links or information.

 I build my landing pages in WordPress, and if you’re a student in my Blissful Websites course, there’s also a freebie landing page template in the course that you can use.

-Another option is creating a landing page with ConvertKit, (you can do this on their free plan) or use a tool like Leadpages.
+Another option is creating a landing page with ConvertKit, (you can do this on their free plan) or using a tool like Leadpages.